ZumaLux/task-four/README.md

 TASK

-- State, Use Effect, Promises,
+- State, Use Effect, API calls Promises,

 1. Show All User Data (the uglier the better)
 2. Display the name and the photo of a user as a UI component. <br />